Ventures for corporate growth

 Impedance mismatch:

 This is more of a generic problem of new-style ventures than the misreading just discussed.
 Differently sized companies tend to breathe, play, and act on very different frequencies.
 They have very different ways of managing themselves and their decision processes.
 David Kosowsky, the president of Damon, is quoted as saying that he would come to a negotiating session with Johnson & Johnson prepared to bet his company, ready to make decisions as needed.
-Yet he saw the Johnson & Johnson people as coming to the same meetings prepared to listen, absorb, report, and carry information back to their superiors for further consideration.
+Yet he saw the Johnson & Johnson people coming to the same meetings prepared to listen, absorb, report, and carry information back to their superiors for further consideration.

 Internal Venturing at 3M

-For over 30 years, 3M has primarily based its steady growth in size and profitability on new businesses developed through internal ventures.
-More than most other major corporations, it has thoroughly organized itself to encourage and support them.
+For over 30 years, 3M has primarily based its growth in size and profitability on new businesses developed through internal ventures.
+More than most other major corporations, it has thoroughly organised itself to encourage and support them.
 Its long-term record of success—ROI increasing at approximately 16% compounded annually—speaks for itself, but we may legitimately ask just how 3M goes about venturing so successfully.

 What Is a New Business?

-To look at 3M’s organization on paper (see Exhibit III) is initially to see a rather ordinary structure.
-Near the top of the organization are two divisions that report to the vice president of research and development: the Corporate Research Laboratory and the New Business Development Division.
-The latter, however, has quite a different charter than that of comparable units in most other companies.
-Here is where the real distinctions begin.
+Looking at 3 M’s organisation on paper (see Exhibit III) initially means seeing a rather ordinary structure.
+Near the organisation’s top are two divisions that report to the vice president of research and development: the Corporate Research Laboratory and the New Business Development Division.
+However, the latter has quite a different charter than comparable units in most other companies.
+Here is where the fundamental distinctions begin.

 Exhibit III 3M Structure for New Ventures